nearform/react-browser-hooks/docs/guide.md

 Parameters:
 - fps (int): optional frames per second parameter to throttle mouse position event (default: null, no throttling)
-- callback (function): optional callback function

 Returns an object containing:
 - top (int), left (int): the current scroll position

-A callback can be passed into the hook, which is called when scroll position changes

 See the /demo/src/components/scroll component for a full usage example.